Medina House: Enforcement notices

 Following receipt of a letter from the Hove MP, Mike Weatherley, in January 2011, Brighton and Hove City Council opened an Enforcement file.
 A six-months s215 notice was raised in November 2011, a one-month extension granted soon after and the deadline of 1 June 2012 passed without compliance.
 At the time of writing a 2nd s215 notice was to be raised concerning refuse within the bath area and a letter was to be sent advising the owners of the council's position: prosecution and/or repairs by the council to be recharged to the owners and asking them what their position is.

 Demolition

 A fire occurred in the afternoon of Friday 31 May 2013.
 The cause is unclear.
 Another fire occurred in the evening of Saturday 20 December 2014.
 The initial assessment by the fire service was that the cause was arson.

-The novelist Polly Samson and the guitarist David Gilmour purchased the building in late 2015.
+The novelist Polly Samson and the guitarist David Gilmour, a couple, purchased the building in late 2015.
 After the fires, view of the surveyors was that Medina House was damaged beyond repair.
 A plan to erect a new structure which echoes the old one was approved.
 The Victorian building was demolished in April 2018.